Anxiety Treatment

 Image: Fibroblast Cells

-Has your anxiety reached a point where it’s starting to affect your functioning?
+Do you tend to catastrophize and continually expect the worst to happen?
+Are you struggling with panic attacks, racing thoughts, and constant worry?
+Has your anxiety reached a point where it's starting to affect your functioning?

-Maybe you start worrying the moment you wake up in the morning.
-Then at night, you struggle to fall asleep or stay asleep because your mind is constantly racing with intrusive thoughts and “what if?” scenarios.
-Perhaps you’ve tried everything you can to control your anxiety, but it doesn’t seem to respond to reason, meditation, or breathing exercises.
-As a result, you might be thinking it’s time to see a mental health professional.
+Perhaps you've tried everything you can to control your anxiety, but it doesn't seem to respond to reason, meditation, or breathing exercises.
+As a result, you might be thinking it's time to see a mental health professional.

-Your Anxiety Could Be Holding You Back From The Life You Want
+Your Anxiety Could Be Holding You Back From The Life You Want In The Rose City

 Maybe your anxiety is related to a specific phobia, such as a fear of heights or a fear of leaving the house.
-Or perhaps you’re struggling with social anxiety, and everyday interactions and social outings are immense sources of stress for you.
-You may suffer from debilitating panic attacks and experience intense bodily distress because of how anxious you are.
+Or perhaps you're struggling with social anxiety, which transforms ordinary, everyday interactions at Pioneer Courthouse Square or during networking events in the Pearl District into immense sources of stress for you.

-Regardless of what type of anxiety disorder you’re suffering from, you may feel unable to move forward, make plans, and accomplish your goals.
-In this way, anxiety can make your world feel small and limited, leading to increased isolation and loneliness.
+You may even suffer from debilitating panic attacks and experience intense bodily distress because of how anxious you are.
+Regardless of what type of anxiety disorder you're suffering from, you may feel unable to move forward, make plans, and accomplish your goals.

 Anxiety Is One Of The Most Common Mental Health Disorders In The World

-• Generalized Anxiety Disorder
+Generalized Anxiety Disorder

-• Social Anxiety
+Social Anxiety

-• Panic Disorder
+Panic Disorder

-• Separation Anxiety
+Separation Anxiety

-• Phobias (Agoraphobia, Arachnophobia, etc.)
+Phobias (Agoraphobia, Arachnophobia, etc.)

 Although anxiety requires professional support, it’s important to remember that it’s not just a mental health disorder—it’s also a basic facet of human life.
 After all, anxiety serves a protective function; a little anxiety can even be helpful, giving you the motivation and energy to complete important tasks and perform well in work or school.
 But when anxiety is severe, persistent, and negatively affects your quality of life, that’s a sign of a deeper problem warranting psychiatric treatment.